 The reason is simple: Lots of Brand name shops such as H&M, Jules Naf Naf and Super Dry as well as many cosmetic shops like Sephora, The Body Shop and Marionnaud.

 Some shops, such as Rituals which enjoys quite a reputation in other countries, (a cosmetics shop) can only be found here!
-A couple personal shoppers also sell it in department stores such as Galeries LaFayette and BHV.
+A couple of personal shoppers also sell it in department stores such as Galeries Lafayette and BHV.

 Some shops are specialized in leather goods such as Lollipops and 1, 2, 3.